telerik/kendo-ui-builder/docs/styles-themes/moonlight.md

 ---
-title: Preview
+title: Moonlight Theme
-page_title: Moonlight Theme Preview - Styling & Themes - Kendo UI Builder
+page_title: Moonlight Theme - Styling & Themes - Kendo UI Builder
 description: "Use the Moonlight theme to style your project when working the Kendo UI Builder."
 slug: moonlighttheme_kuib
 ---